MicrosoftDocs/learn/learn-pr/wwl-data-ai/extract-insights-using-azure-ai-language-azure-database-postgresq/includes/3-recognize.md

 The required parameters are `text`, the input, and `language`, the language the `text` is written in.
 For example, `en-us` is US English and `fr` is French.
 See [language support](/azure/ai-services/language-service/concepts/language-support) for the full list of available languages.

-By default, entity recognition is stopped if it doesn't finish in 3600000 ms = 1 hour.
+By default, entity recognition is stopped if it doesn't finish in 3,600,000 ms = 1 hour.
 You can customize this delay by changing `timeout_ms`.

 If an error occurs, the default behavior is to throw an exception resulting in a transaction rollback.
-You can disable this by setting `throw_on_error` to false.
+You can disable this behavior by setting `throw_on_error` to false.

 See the [Azure Cognitive Services extension documentation](/azure/postgresql/flexible-server/generative-ai-azure-cognitive#azure_cognitiverecognize_entities) for full parameter documentation.